Club Atlético Huracán de Ingeniero White: Foundation

 The club was founded in the neighborhood named Boulevard Juan B. Justo on May 27, 1916.
 Ingeniero White is the name of the population near the port of Bahía Blanca.
 In this place, Huracán plays its derby with Puerto Comercial.

 The swollen is known as "La Fiel" (The Faithful); and his fans are known as "cangrejeros" for the populations of crabs which are numerous in the coast of Bahía Blanca.

 Huracán is affiliated to the Liga del Sur.
-In that league, won two championships: 1967y1970.
+In that league, won three championships: 1967, 1970 and 2023.

 First Division

-Huracán won the Torneo Regional in 1968 and classified to the Torneo Nacional of that year.
+Huracán won the Torneo Regional in 1968 and qualified to the Torneo Nacional of that year.
 The club was the second named ‘’Huracán’’ in First Division, after the club of Parque Patricios (Autonomous City).
 In this competition the team obtained two wins and two draws.
 Also, loses a match with Huracán of Buenos Aires City (3–0).

 In 1971, Huracán returns to First Division winning the Torneo Regional.
 In this tournament, the club obtains two wins and four draws and tied a match with Huracán de Comodoro Rivadavia (0–0).